 Reference Site Address Settlement SA results as summarised by the Council Proposed allocation Y/N?
-Council's reasoned justification for taking site forward for allocation or not There is likely to be a minor positive with regard to housing delivery, and significant negative effects on water quality (Source Protection Zone 3) and heritage (potential impact on conservation area character).
-LAA472 Station Road Retford The SA finds that, in terms of its sustainability credentials, the site scores a significant positive with regard to its impact on soils (no loss) and regeneration and social inclusion.
-It scores a minor positive with regard to housing delivery, economy and skills, health and wellbeing, landscape impact, and access to transport.
-There are likely to be significant negative effects on water quality (Source Protection Zone 3) and heritage (potential impact on conservation area character).
-Yes The site is located within the settlement boundary in a predominantly residential area.
-The site is brownfield land with no major physical or environmental constraints.
-As such, it is suitable for allocation.
-NP02 Land west of Eldon Street and south of Brickyard Cottage Tuxford The SA finds that, in terms of its sustainability credentials, the site scores a significant positive with regard to its impact on health and wellbeing.
+Council's reasoned justification for taking site forward for allocation or not NPO2 Land west of Eldon Street and south of Brickyard Cottage Tuxford The SA finds that, in terms of its sustainability credentials, the site scores a significant positive with regard to its impact on health and wellbeing.
 It scores a minor positive with regard to housing delivery, economy and skills, regeneration and social inclusion and access to transport.
 There are likely to be significant negative effects on land use and soils (site consists of Grade 2 agricultural land) and heritage (potential impact on conservation area character).
-No This site is within the Conservation Area and contributes to the character of this part of the Conservation Area and setting of nearby Listed Buildings, typified by low density buildings within areas of open space.
+No The Council is not proposing to take the site forward as an allocation in the Local Plan.
+Tuxford Neighbourhood Plan is in the process of being reviewed and all potentially suitable sites in the LAA can be considered for allocation through this process.
+This site is within the Conservation Area and contributes to the character of this part of the Conservation Area and setting of nearby Listed Buildings, typified by low density buildings within areas of open space.
 The importance of this is discussed in the Tuxford Conservation Area Appraisal & Management Plan.
 Any development here is likely to be very prominent, especially from Eldon Street to the south and Markham Road to the east.
 However, Conservation acknowledges there was previously a cottage gable-end onto the road.
 With this in mind, Conservation would have no concerns with a small number of dwellings in the centre/east of the site, perhaps of an agricultural style (e.g. farmhouse with barns adjacent).
 Anything of a larger density would be contrary to the established character and would not be supported.
 This is consistent with Conservation's advice on the recent application on this site.
-A footway would be required from the north side of the site
+A footway would be required from the north side of the site access connecting to the existing footway on the southern side of Bevercotes Lane.
+There is a large gully at the junction which may cause some engineering difficulty in achieving the connection.